buttermilk-crypto/tweetPepper/README.md

 across all of the internet.
 The best way I have found to achieve this is with a UUID.
 UUIDs are 128 bit data structures, they have a standard textual representation, and are easy to process in almost any programming language.

 The map part of the block is intentionally limited to String key-value pairs.
+Data values are typically base64url encoded if they represent binary data.

 Blocks have types.
 The type is essentially a descriptor for what we expect to find in the block, for example an -S type block is a signature block and is expected to have signature-related data and nothing else.
 A -C type block contains contact information and nothing else.
 And so on.
 The com.cryptoregistry.tweet.pepper.BlockType enum defines these types.

 The block type is appended at the end of the name of the block using a dash and a capital letter, e.g., <UUID>-D.